 After the SPI interface is enabled by setting the SIMEN bit high, then in the Master Mode, when data is written to the SIMD register, transmission/reception will begin simultaneously.
-When the data transfer is complete, the TRF flag will be set automatically, but must be cleared using the application program.
+When the data transfer is completed, the TRF flag will be set high automatically, but must be cleared using the application program.
 In the Slave Mode, when the clock signal from the master has been received, any data in the SIMD register will be transmitted and any data on the SDI pin will be shifted into the SIMD register.
 The master should output a \overline{SCS} signal to enable the slave devices before a clock signal is provided.
 The slave data to be transferred should be well prepared at the appropriate moment relative to the SCK signal depending upon the configurations of the CKPOLB bit and CKEG bit.
 The accompanying timing diagram shows the relationship between the slave data and SCK signal for various configurations of the CKPOLB and CKEG bits.

-The SPI master mode will continue to function even in the IDLE Mode if the selected SPI clock source is running.
+The SPI will continue to function in certain IDLE Modes if the clock source used by the SPI interface is still active.